 Where is this going to?

-This is a page I tore from Vogue, kept on my desk for a while, then got framed and is currently on the wall just beneath the disco ball at home.
+This is a page I tore from Vogue, kept on my desk for a while, then got framed and is currently on the wall in the living room, just beneath the disco ball at home.

 I can’t remember when it started, ten or maybe more years ago, I have always liked cool ladies that minded their own business.
 What I can tell you for sure is that it is Freja who stars in the Saint Laurent ad I tore from Vogue.
 I love Freja, her float tattoo floating in a pool, her Saint Laurent dress by Anthony Vaccarello (Winter 2019), shot by Juergen Teller, and well, Vogue.